gravitl/netmaker-docs/upgrades.rst

 1. Download the nm-upgrade.sh script from https://fileserver.netmaker.io/upgrades/nm-upgrade.sh; make the script executable and run it after the upgrade only one host will be visible in the UI.
 It will named same as the hostname of the server rather than netmaker-1.
-2. On each client download the latest version of netclient and run the `netclient install` command As each netclient is updated, a new host, nodes, and gateways will be visible in the netmaker UI.
+2. On each client download the latest version of netclient and run the `netclient install` command As each netclient is updated, a new host, nodes, and gateways (if applicable) will be visible in the netmaker UI.
+3. If upgrading to EE, recreate any relay gateways
+4. Verify extcient config files are correct;  delete and regenerate if incorrect for each peer in config file:
+  a. the peer's public key should be the same as the peer's public key in the netmaker UI
+  b. the peer's endpoint should be the same as the peer's endpoint in the netmaker UI
+  c. the peer's allowed ips should be the same as the peer's allowed ips in the netmaker UI

 Critical Notes for 0.13.X
 ================================